RenderKit/oidn/README.md

 format.
 To enable other image formats (e.g. OpenEXR, PNG) as well, the project has to be rebuilt with OpenImageIO support enabled.

-Running `denoise` without any arguments will bring up a list of command line options.
+Running `oidnDenoise` without any arguments will bring up a list of command line options.

 # Training